MrDamiAde/reverse-proxy-dockerised/README.md

 docker-compose up --build -d
 ```

-Then to test, I visited
+Then, to test, I visited

 http://localhost/app1 → response from App 1

 http://localhost/app2 → response from App 2

-It was satisfying to see NGINX route both correctly.
+It was satisfying to see both NGINX routes correctly.

 ## Output

 http://localhost/app1 → Hello from App 1!

 http://localhost/app2 → Hello from App 2!